rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/README.md

 contains bare bones GeoClaw `setrun` and `setplot` functions similar to those used in [](../example1/README).

-You are encouraged to copy this directory to your own working directory, as explained in [](../../workflow) and then make modifications.

 ## Exercises (Work in Progress):

 A list of things to try doing, which will require adapting some code from [](../example2/README).

+You should copy this directory to your own working directory `$MYGTT`, as explained in [](../../../workflow), and then make modifications.
+Otherwise you may run into merge conflicts when you try to update the tutorial repository with a `git pull`!

 You may want to make several copies of this directory to experiment with different modifications.